Skip to main content

 If the Relationship Ends Before PR is Granted

-Sponsor must notify IRCC
+Sponsor should notify IRCC of the change

-Sponsorship may be withdrawn
+Sponsorship can be withdrawn

-Exception: abuse situations
+Exception: family violence or abuse

 If the Relationship Ends After PR is Granted

-| Spouse or common-law partner | 3 years from the date the person becomes a PR |
+Spouse or common-law partner3 years from the day the person becomes a PR

-| Conjugal partner | 3 years from the date of PR |
+Conjugal partner3 years from the day of PR

-Abuse Situations — Protections for Sponsored Persons
+Abuse Situations: Protections for Sponsored Persons

 Important: Conditional PR was removed in 2017